tom-seddon/beeb/bin/README.md

 # adf_extract

 Extract an ADFS disk image to .inf files.
+The disk image is assumed to be a floppy disk image, but if it isn't, supply `--sequential` on the command line.

 The directory structure of the ADFS disk will be reproduced.
 PC folders will be created corresponding to each ADFS directory, with